pravsingh/EnglishLearningWords/README.md

 # EnglishLearningWords
 a set of high frequency words prepared to teach kids

-# 1 vowels of size 3
+# 1 vowel of size 3
 1. **awl**	[n]	pointed tool used for piercing
 1. **bar**	[s]	railing in a courtroom; legal profession; vertical line dividing a staff into equal measures; Ex. prisoner at the bar; V
 1. **bid**	[s]	command; utter (a greeting); offer as a price; N